-Establish right off the bat who you’re dealing with.
+Establish right off the bat with whom you’re dealing.
 Your prospective manager should be able to demonstrate a commitment to the job and long years of experience.
 Property management can be a stressful job with a high turnover rate.
 As such, you’ll want to be sure that you’ll still be dealing with the same person six months from now.

 How many properties do you personally, as well as your company, currently manage?

-It goes without saying that you’ll want to hire a company that has a stellar reputation.
+You’ll want to hire a company that has a stellar reputation.
 But you’ll also want to make sure they aren’t overworked.
 Every property needs individual care, and you want to be sure yours will get the attention it deserves.
 You’ll also want to know what type of properties they manage.
-The management of a townhouse is substantially different from that of a condo or other larger complex.
+The management of a townhouse is substantially different from that of a condo or other more massive complex.
 If a company has as many as 450 properties on their rent roll, then they should have at least 3-4 managers to handle these.

 What steps will you take to market my property and attract tenants?

 Empty properties don’t make money, so you’ll want to know how your manager intends to market the property and attract the right tenants.
 They should have a clear marketing strategy and a set of principles they follow when showing prospective tenants, your property.
 For instance, you don’t want a manager that will give the keys to anyone and let them view the property on their own.
 You want someone who can be available to showcase the property to every prospective tenant.
 Most prospective tenants work during business hours view properties on the weekend.
 Ensure that your manager can be available on the weekends to do open-house inspections.

 How will you handle things if my property needs urgent maintenance?